Tudorița Chidu

-Career
+Biography

 Born in Amara, Romania, Chidu came to prominence in 1988 when she won the 800 m Romanian Championships in 1988 with a time of 1:57.80 minutes.
 Her best time that year was 1:57.64, which ranked her 14th globally for the season.
 On her international debut she was the fastest non-qualifier in the 800 m heats at the 1989 IAAF World Indoor Championships, coming third in her race and seventh overall.
 A double continental appearance came the following year and she placed fifth at the 1990 European Athletics Indoor Championships and sixth at the 1990 European Athletics Championships.
 Her season's best of 1:59.09 minutes set at the latter competition ranked her in the top-20 800 m athletes for that year.

 Chidu switched to the 1500 m for the 1991 IAAF World Indoor Championships and the change brought her a bronze medal behind Lyudmila Rogachova and Ivana Kubešová.
 Her finishing time o f 4:06.27 minutes made her the third fastest indoors that season.
 Her first and only global outdoor appearance for Romania came at the 1991 World Championships in Athletics, but she could not progress beyond the 800 m heats.
 She was a guest performer at the Japan Championships in Athletics that year and topped the podium in the 1500 m.
 She missed a 1500 m medal by one place at the 1992 European Athletics Indoor Championships, losing to teammate Doina Melinte.
 She returned to that event for the 1994 edition.
 A gold medal came at the Balkan Athletics Indoor Championships.

-The second a final global medal of Chidu's career was earned at the 1995 IAAF World Cross Country Championships.
+The second and final global medal of Chidu's career was earned at the 1995 IAAF World Cross Country Championships.
 She finished the senior race in 22nd position, which was sufficient to help the Romanian women's team of Gabriela Szabo, Elena Fidatof and Iulia Negura into the bronze medal spot.
 Individually, she won the Chiba International Cross Country that season.
 She made international appearances for Romania in the ekiden road relay and won both her legs of the Yokohama International Women's Ekiden and Beijing International Women's Ekiden in 1995.
 Despite still being in her twenties, she did not compete at any major competitions after 1995.

 Following her retirement a gymnasium in her hometown was named in her honour.
+Chidu died on 29 December 2025, at the age of 58.